meridian-analytics/spec-cluster/packages/spec-cluster/README.md

 />
 ```

-### <a name="sphere"></a> sphere
+## <a name="shape"></a> shape
-The `Sphere` component is responsible for rendering individual spheres in the 3D space and is utilized by the `Scene` component.
-This component allows customization of its position, size, color, and click interaction behavior.
+The `Shape` component is responsible for rendering individual spectrogram entities as shapes, with **spheres** as the default, in the 3D space and is utilized by the `Scene` component.
+This component allows customization of its position, size, color, shape and click interaction behavior.

-#### `SphereProps`
+#### `ShapeProps`

-The `Sphere` component accepts the following props:
+The `Shape` component accepts the following props:

-- `position`: Defines the position of the sphere in 3D space.
+- `position`: Defines the position of the entity in 3D space.
-- `size`: Specifies the size of the sphere using the arguments for the `SphereGeometry`.
+- `size`: Specifies the size of the entity using the arguments for the `SphereGeometry`.
-- `color`: Sets the color of the sphere using the properties of `MeshStandardMaterial`.
+- `color`: Sets the color of the entity using the properties of `MeshStandardMaterial`.
-- `id`: A unique identifier for the sphere, stored in `userData`.
+- `id`: A unique identifier for the entity, stored in `userData`.
-- `onClick` (optional): An event handler function triggered when the sphere is clicked.
+- `onClick` (optional): An event handler function triggered when the entity is clicked.
 - `showID` (optional): A boolean that determines whether to display the ID label.
 - `label`: The text label to display if `showID` is true.
-- `isSelected` (optional): A boolean that indicates if the sphere is currently selected.
+- `isSelected` (optional): A boolean that indicates if the entity is currently selected.
+- `shape`: Defines the shape of the entity using the respective geometry.

 ```typescript
 export type SphereProps = {